+Attn: MiT Admissions

-The Evergreen State College, Office of Admissions 2700 Evergreen Parkway NW Olympia, WA 98505
+The Evergreen State College, Graduate Admissions

+2700 Evergreen Parkway NW, Library 2002

+Olympia, WA 98505

-- Contact Admissions directly at 360.867.6170 to monitor the receipt of application materials, especially those items sent directly to your file from elsewhere, such as test scores, transcripts and letters of recommendation. - Official transcripts are required from all colleges attended, including Evergreen. - Applications completed by January 12, 2015, will be reviewed first.
+- Contact Graduate Admissions directly at 360-867-6856 to monitor the receipt of application materials, especially those items sent directly to your file from elsewhere, such as test scores, transcripts, and letters of recommendation. - Official transcripts are required from all colleges attended, including Evergreen. - Applications completed by January 17, 2017 will be reviewed first.
 The Admissions Committee will continue to review complete applications through mid-spring.
-Applications not completed by the April 6, 2015 deadline will be considered on a space-available basis only.
+Applications not completed by the April 3, 2017 deadline will be considered on a space-available basis only.
 The review process generally takes three to five weeks. - Prospective teacher candidates are urged to plan ahead and complete their applications as early as possible to ensure full consideration and to benefit from financial aid opportunities.
 Admission to the program is competitive.
 Available spaces are offered to the most qualified candidates as their respective applications are received and reviewed. - All application materials become the property of the college and are not returnable or reproducible.
 Applicants should keep copies of all items submitted. - Admissions notification letters are sent by mail.
-Applicants receiving offers of admission are required to confirm their participation in writing and submit a \$100 nonrefundable tuition deposit to the Office of Admissions.
+Applicants receiving offers of admission are required to confirm their participation in writing and submit a \$100 non-refundable tuition deposit.